AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-5-complete-verification.md

 Branch and bound turns an inconclusive whole-region calculation into smaller problems that the same bounding machinery may solve.
-Sound bounds certify regions; concrete counterexamples falsify claims; unfinished trees remain unknown.
+Sound bounds certify regions.
+Concrete counterexamples falsify claims.
+Unfinished trees leave the claim unresolved.

 Part 6 asks a different question: **can we train April's classifier so that strong bounds appear without so much search?**